holozeros/minimal-linux-desktop/Chroot environment/README.md

 ```
 su -
 ```
+Below the directive is very important.
+When working as the root user,  incorrect commands will destroy the system.
+For example, if you forget to set the $ LFS environment variable, executing "rm -rf $LFS/bin" will execute "rm -rf /bin" because $ LFS is empty, the system will be completely corrupted.

-Below the directive is very important, because $LFS is used frequently in many directives.
+$LFS is used frequently in many directives.
 If $LFS is empty, there is a risk of destroying the host.
 ```
 export LFS=/mnt/lfs